lf-lang/playground-lingua-franca/examples/Python/src/WebServer/README.md

 ## Minimal +1 Example

 First, let's build a minimal web server that adds one to the number in the request.
-The backend is in `minimal.lf`, frontend is `minimal.html`.
+The backend is in `minimal.lf`, and frontend is `minimal.html`.

 The handler is as follows: